SFU-Archives/digital-repository-utilities/README.md

 - ClamAV: open-source antivirus engine used to check for viruses and malware on files transferred to Archives.

 - ePADD: open-source software for processing and providing access to email archives.

+- Fixity: open-source utility for verifying checksums of stored packages.

 - [github-issues-to-pdf script](utilities/github-issues-to-pdf.md): command-line script used to output GitHub `Issues` as pdf files.